Colorado-State-University-CMB/Intro-to-qCMB-2022/R_on_Summit/README.md

 To get ready:

 Open Github desktop and Fetch/Pull.
-Go to
+Go to the directory R_on_Summit.

 Steps:
 1. Configure R environment on Summit if you haven't already.
 Install libraries if needed.